amommersteeg/lemonaid-stand/README.md

     * Every time the app opens it will create a json backup of the Note & Code Snippet Table.
 Since that app hasn't really undergone testing, this allows for any lost notes to be recovered.

 * 0.2.0
-    * Add module for formulas.
+    * Refactor code into separate files
+    * Adding settings
+    * Added loading page
+    * Added clipboard app
+    * Updated styles on app

+* 0.3.0
-    * Add Pandoc to convert files.
+    * Updated dependencies to newer version
+    * Added vite build process

 ## Roadmap
-* Refactor the project's code into separate files to allow for better collaboration.
+* Refactor the project's code into better scripts.
-* Add styling to the components.
 * And more.

 ### Known Bugs